ivelischpfuli/stream-manual/README.md

 *(Currently you need to type the user's name verbatim because I'm dumb and don't know how to properly code*\
 \
 The !currency command will tell you how much Plenty you have.\
+\
+*As a reminder, Plenty is a fictional currency and holds no actual monetary value.
+Plenty cannot be bought with money nor can it be exchanged for any actual currencies.*

 # Russian Roulette?!
 *Type: Channel Point redeem*\